basepr1me/SecuritX/README.md

 SecuritX is a simple and secure document uploader for easy sharing of protected health information.
 Developed on OpenBSD.

+THIS SOFTWARE IS NOT READY TO BE CLONED.
+Please wait for release.
+The functionality is not completed.
+When all functionality is completed, then releases will occur.

 ## httpd

 ```bash